uploadcare/file-uploader/get-started/configuration/README.md

 As you can see, all properties are grouped for the set of selectors:

-- `.lr-wgt-cfg` — specific selector for the configuration section in common CSS
+- `.lr-wgt-cfg` — specific selector for the configuration section in common CSS.
-- `.lr-wgt-common` — common class for all types of settings and CSS data
+- `.lr-wgt-common` — common class for all types of settings and CSS data.
-- `:host` — Shadow DOM root element selector (used when Shadow DOM is enabled)
+- `:host` — Shadow DOM root element selector (used when Shadow DOM is enabled).

 The variable value should be a correct JSON value.
 Strings should be taken in quotes.
 We use the 1 or 0 numbers to define boolean flags.